Winding Number Statistics for Chiral Random Matrices: Averaging Ratios of Parametric Determinants in the Orthogonal Case: Posing the Problem

 Drawing all independent elements of $H$ from a Gaussian probability distribution leads to the chiral Gaussian orthogonal ensemble (chGOE), while at the same time $K$ can be viewed as a member of the real Ginibre ensemble \cite{Ginibre1965}.
 The matrix probability densities of these ensembles are invariant under orthogonal transformations.

 To examine topological properties we endow the Hamiltonian with a parametric dependence, $H = H(p)$ and thus $K = K(p)$, that we assume to be periodic $H(p+2\pi) = H(p)$.
-Physically, we interpret $H(p)$ as the Bloch Hamiltonian and $p$ as a (quasi-)momentum in the Brillouin zone.
-Therefore upon time reversal $K(p)$ behaves as
+Physically, the parametric dependence emerges naturally when $H(p)$ is interpreted as a Bloch Hamiltonian that is obtained as the Fourier transform from real space to momentum space \cite{Ryu2016, BernevigBook}.
+The parameter $p$ is then referred to as a (quasi-)momentum taking its values in the one-dimensional Brillouin zone $[0,2\pi)$.
+Upon time reversal the parametric dependence behaves as

-Consequently, $K(p)$ will be complex in general and real only at the time reversal invariant momenta $p=0$ and $p=\pi$.
+Consequently, $K(p)$ will be complex in general and real only at the time reversal invariant momenta $p=0$ and $p=\pi$, where $p$ corresponds to $-p$ due to the $2\pi$-periodicity.
 Then also $H(p)$ will be non-real, despite being in the class BDI.
-However, our results remain valid also in the case that condition \eqref{2parametricTRI} is relaxed and the parameter $p$ is interpreted otherwise.

 The pertinent topological invariant in the chiral classes AIII, BDI and CII is the winding number of $\det\, K(p)$ around the origin.
 It can be expressed as the integral\cite{Maffei2018, AsbothBook}

 where the logarithmic derivative